Remembering the Docklands bomb

 But the bomb had other, often forgotten, consequences.
 The explosion not only altered London’s built environment, it also transformed human relationships with the city.
 The bomb revealed weaknesses in the capital’s security apparatuses, prompting a renewed approach to surveillance in the city.
 Alongside this, London’s Irish communities were placed under the strain of suspicion against the otherwise optimistic backdrop of the peace process.
 Victims of the attack, meanwhile, continue to fight for compensation and recognition of the damage caused to their families and their everyday lives.

-Together George and Lucy are interviewing local residents, members of the Docklands Victims Association and London’s Irish diaspora about the bombing and its unfolding legacy.
-Their approach is to experiment in bringing together academic and artistic research methods in response to the unwritten memories and official narratives of this explosion.
+Together George and Lucy interviewed local residents and members of the Docklands Victims Association about the bombing and its unfolding legacy.
+Their approach was to experiment in bringing together academic and artistic research methods in response to the unwritten memories and official narratives of this explosion.

 Where George’s work tends to be archival and text based, Lucy often operates through video, photography and collaborative exchanges with the public.
-By combining these approaches Lucy and George are making a short film and exhibition that looks beyond the bomb’s abstract role in peace negotiations.
-The work is being shown at Republic Gallery, a temporary space within an office building in the Docklands.
+By combining these approaches Lucy and George made a body of work that looks beyond the bomb’s abstract role in peace negotiations.
+The work was shown at Republic Gallery, a temporary space within an office building in the Docklands, in March / April 2017.
+A fold out A1 poster was also produced, designed by Modern Activity, including a text by George.
+Some copies are still available, get in touch to find out more.

 This project is a collaboration between King’s College London’s Department of Liberal Arts and Lucy Harrison, supported by Arts Council England, the European Colleges for Liberal Arts and Sciences and the Cultural Institute at King’s as part of the Early Career Researchers scheme.